claudio-silva/grunt-angular-builder/README.md

 For debug builds, it generates a loader script for the original javascript and CSS source files.

-You may also use this plugin for building javascript projects that are not AngularJS based, by manually defining inclusion patterns and the relationships between your files.

-**WARNING: this project is still in a early state.
-The API may still change.
-Use at your own risk!**

 ## Features

 #### Javascript dependency management